 The thesis of the french economists of the nineteenth century (Bastiat, Molinari, Guyot, etc.) is that socialism and state interventionnism disregard the law.
 But it was the french economists of the 18th century (Boisguilbert, Quesnay, Turgot) and the Ideologues (Condillac, Say, Destutt de Tracy, Constant) who laid the foundations of this philosophy, and who became a source of inspiration for Hume, Smith, and Jefferson; and then for Menger, Mises, and Hayek.

 The “Groupe de Coppet”, led by Madame de Stael and Benjamin Constant was at the dawn of the nineteenth century, the first European think-tank dedicated to the study of freedom in all its forms.
 Its work focused on the problems of establishing a limited constitutional government, the issue of free trade, imperialism and French colonialism, the history of the French Revolution and Napoleon, on free speech, education, culture, the rise of socialism and the welfare state.

 The Coppet Institute (Institut Coppet), two centuries after the illustrious “Groupe de Coppet”, wants to help raise awareness about all those great precursors.
-This work of archeology and dissemination includes the edition of a monthly review in french, Laissons Faire, and the publication of scholarly articles and carefully edited books in both English and French.
-On this website, you will find a selection of readings as well as a general presentation to help you discover the French classical liberal tradition and advance your ideas on the nature of a free society.
+This work of archeology and dissemination includes, among other things, the publication of scholarly articles and carefully edited books in both English and French.